-Malcolm was diagnosed with frontotemporal dementia shortly after retiring, and within two years had been placed in care under section, with little expectation of him being discharged.
-His personal health budget allowed his family to purchase the care that enabled him to live safely at home.
+My father Malcolm was diagnosed with frontotemporal dementia shortly after retiring, and within two years had been placed in care under section, with little expectation of him being discharged.
+His personal health budget allowed us, his family to purchase the care that enabled him to live safely at home.
 All the family were involved in decisions about his care, giving flexibility in the hours and support provided.
-Malcom did not return to care, becoming calmer, requiring less medication and becoming calmer.
+Malcom did not return to care, becoming calmer, and requiring less medication.
 He was supported in the community for the last six years of his life.
 The saving to the health and care system was significant, but the benefits in terms of quality of life and wellbeing were priceless for all the family, including Malcolm.

-In 2009, his family was approached by the personalisation lead within the local authority about setting up a personal health budget.
+In 2009, we, were approached by the personalisation lead within the local authority about setting up a personal health budget.
 This was prior to the national pilot phase which meant there was a lot of exploratory learning.
-They received peer support through Jo Fitzgerald (who had already worked through the process with the commissioners) and suggested the option of a 3rd Party to hold and manage the money, as a Direct Payment option was not available during the pilot.
+We already received peer support from Jo Fitzgerald (who had pioneered working through the process with the commissioners) and she suggested the option of a 3rd Party to hold and manage the money, because a Direct Payment option was not available at that time.

-They believed having a personal health budget would give them and Malcolm greater choice and control as to how support could be used.
+We believed having a personal health budget would give us as a family and Malcolm greater choice and control as to how support could be used.
 The only option previously available, a day centre between Monday and Thursday, 8am – 5pm, had proved too rigid.

-As they were one of the first families in the country to receive a personal health budget, the process was challenging and took around six months, but they had a very open dialogue with the commissioners as to what the challenges were.
+As we were one of the first families in the country to receive a personal health budget, the process was challenging and took around six months, but we had a very open dialogue with the commissioners as to what the challenges were.
 These included alternative funding options such as using a third party organisation.

 The peer support was invaluable at the time, as Jo was the first person to have successfully received a personal health budget and knew and understood potential risks and benefits.
-She could speak independently with no vested interest, which gave the family confidence.
+She could speak independently with no vested interest, which gave us confidence.

 The Personalisation lead was also extremely helpful and remained on hand to be contacted for any questions.

-The family had a good relationship with commissioners in the primary care trust and although there were several challenges in the process, it was transparent throughout, which gave them the confidence and determination to see it out.
+We had a good relationship with commissioners in the primary care trust and although there were several challenges in the process, it was transparent throughout, which gave us the confidence and determination to see it out.

 The personal health budget opened up far more flexibility in the hours that Malcolm received the support and allowed him to be accompanied by his carer to do the hobbies that he wanted such as go to football matches, to the cinema and for walks.

-It also gave the family confidence to play a more active role in Malcolm’s support and the process helped them to build their own knowledge, skills and confidence in supporting Malcolm and understanding all of his needs.
+It also gave us confidence to play a more active role in Malcolm’s support and the process helped us to build our own knowledge, skills and confidence in supporting my father, and understanding all of his needs.